 For the purpose of the Graduation Ceremony, the Ceremonial Valedictorian is the senior who has attended Holy Cross for the entirety of his high school career (4 years) and has the highest academic ranking (GPA) at the conclusion of the third quarter of the senior year.
-The Ceremonial Salutatorian is the senior who has attended Holy Cross for the entirety of his high school career (4 years).
+The Ceremonial Salutatorian is the senior who has attended Holy Cross for the entirety of his high school career (4 years) and has the second highest academic ranking (GPA) at the conclusion of the third quarter of the senior year.